FOREX-Dollar drops as optimism spreads before Fed and BoE decisions | Business

 - United States

-The Fed is widely expected to raise its benchmark rate by 75 basis points (bps) on Wednesday, its fourth such increase in a row.
-But for the December meeting, futures markets are split on the odds of a 75- or 50-bps increase.
-Over in Britain, the BoE is also expected to raise rates by an outsized 75 bps on Thursday before slowing back down to hike by 50 bps in December.
+Both the Fed and the BoE are expected to hike interest rates by 75 basis points (bps) in meetings on Wednesday and Thursday respectively.
+Traders then expect the BoE to slow down and raise rates by 50 bps in December, and hopes have risen that the Fed could do the same at its meeting that month.

-The U.S. dollar index - which measures the greenback against six rivals, including the euro, sterling and yen - sagged 0.48% to 111.02 on Tuesday.
-That ate away some of the 0.79% gains it made on Monday.
+The U.S. dollar index - which measures the greenback against six rivals, including the euro, sterling and yen - sagged 0.57% to 110.9 on Tuesday, eating away some of the 0.79% gains it made on Monday.
 "The feeling is maybe the Fed will tone down the magnitude of hikes, but certainly the message will be the job is not yet done, inflation remains well entrenched," said Rodrigo Catril, a currency strategist at National Australia Bank.

 The dollar index has surged more than 15% this year as the Fed has hiked rates hard, crushing other currencies and heaping pressure on the global economy.
-Investors have become highly sensitive to any signs the Fed and other major central banks could alleviate the pain by slowing down rate hikes.
+Investors have therefore taken cheer from speeches and interviews by some Fed officials that have suggested the central bank is considering slowing down in December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)